-All contributions are being integrated into the web-basedthat – together with other resources – will be accessible to organisations and individuals from 2014 onwards.
-Stakeholders worldwide will be able to calculate, visualise and investigate earthquake risk, capture new data and to share findings for joint learning.
+All contributions are being integrated into the web-based OpenQuake Platform that – together with other resources – will be accessible to organisations and individuals from November 2014.
+Stakeholders worldwide will be able to calculate, visualise and investigate earthquake risk, capture new data and share findings for joint learning.

 The people behind GEM